 There is no special requirement for preparing for dental X-rays.
 You may need to brush your teeth properly before honoring your appointment at the nearest dentist’s office.
 This will go a long way in creating a more healthful environment for the dental professionals that will work with your mouth.
 In most cases, X-rays are carried out before cleanings.

-At the nearest dentist office, you will be seated on the chair.
-While a lead vest will be placed across your chest as well as lap.
+At the nearest dentist’s office, you will be seated on the chair.
+While a lead vest will be placed across your chest as well as a lap.
 Thereafter, the x-ray machine will be placed alongside your head.
 So that images of your mouth will be recorded.
-In some dental practices, there is provision for a separate room for x-rays.
+In some dental practices, there is a provision for a separate room for x-rays.
 While others carried out the procedure in the same room they use for cleaning as well as other procedures.

 Types of X-rays